 The audiogram is a simple and painless test to take.
 Here’s how it works:

-When your audiogram hearing test is completed, the audiologist will review the results with you.
+When your audiogram hearing test is completed, the audiologist will review the results of your hearing exam with you.
 You’ll be shown a graph that indicates your level of hearing sensitivity with frequencies (also called pitch) in Hertz along the top of the graph, and sound levels in decibels along the left side of the graph.